An unknown malware

 LLVM-EX virtualized sandbox aware malware

 Using a tool like llvm-msvc-ex to virtualize your malware can significantly increase the complexity of reverse engineering or modifying the code.
 This is because virtualization techniques, such as control flow flattening, bogus control flow, and VM-based obfuscation, make the malware harder to analyze and understand.
 These techniques can deter attackers or researchers from tampering with or reverse engineering the malware.
 With the right LLVM obfuscation passes, a C/C++ malware sample automatically becomes a unique version that pretty much evades all malware analysis sandboxes.
 Reversing an LLVM‑virtualized piece of malware (especially reversing the C2 communication) requires significant expertise, time, and money.
 It demands a highly skilled professional team.
 As a loader-type malware, each version is automatically unique (string encryption and so on).
-Static detection therefore lags far behind, and based on my initial tests, this got through about 95% of all enterprise solutions — even those that proudly advertise themselves as so‑called leading solutions.
+Static detection therefore lags far behind, and based on my initial tests, this got through of all enterprise solutions — even those that proudly advertise themselves as so‑called leading solutions.
 Likely renders even a sophisticated sandbox largely ineffective, ultimately forcing a dynamic analysis.

 Note that this LLVM‑EX version has been modified so that it can virtualize only the functions you choose.
 Because if we're talking about a P2C, you obviously can't obfuscate the entire executable for reasons that should be quite self‑evident.
 Sandbox environments static analysis may interpret this as a polymorphic malware.
 1-3/72 security vendors flagged this file as malicious so I almost defeated every static analysis sandbox.
 So much for a 100% detection.
 I tested them all with an unknown threat.
 A sophisticated modularized info-stealing malware written in C/C++.